Last updated April 28, 2023

-lock-log-waits controls whether a log message is produced when a session waits longer than 1 second to acquire a lock.
-This is useful in determining if lock waits are causing poor performance issues.
-The default value in Heroku Postgres is on.
+log-lock-waits determines whether a log message is produced when a session waits longer than 1 second to acquire a lock.
+Lock waits can cause performance issues.
+The default value in Heroku Postgres is

-$ heroku pg:settings:log-lock-waits off -a sushi log-lock-waits has been set to false for postgresql-large-1234.
+$ heroku pg:settings:log-lock-waits off -a example-app log-lock-waits has been set to false for postgresql-large-1234.
 When a deadlock is detected, no log message will be emitted in your application's logs.

-In a system with hundreds of queries executed every second, this setting can result in log files growing pretty quickly and could hamper performance of the database.
+In a system with hundreds of queries executing every second, log files can grow quickly and hamper database performance.

 log-statement controls which normal SQL statements are logged.
-This feature is useful when hunting a bug that involves complex queries or inspecting queries made by your app or any database user.
+This setting can help you debug complex queries or review queries made by your app or any database user.
 Valid values for

 - none: Stops logging normal queries.
-Other logs will still be generated such as slow query logs, queries waiting in locks, and syntax errors
+Other logs are still generated such as slow query logs, queries waiting in locks, and syntax errors

 - all: All statements are logged